Meet our Board of Directors

 Secretary

 Patton Dugas is Market President for Truist Financial Corporation in Greater Georgia.
 In this role, he serves the commercial teams that serve the communities along the Fall Line and south.
-With more than 20 of banking experience, he previously served in SBA, special assets, construction & development, and disaster assistance lending.
+With more than 20 years of banking experience, he previously served in SBA, special assets, construction and development, and disaster assistance lending.
 An entrepreneur at heart, he began in business by co-founding an audiovisual contracting firm while attending college.
-He is passionate about economic and community development.
-Patton has previously served in positions with the State advisory board for UGA’s Small Business Development Center , Chatham County Resource Protection Commission, Savannah Community Foundation, Metropolitan Savannah Rotary, Savannah CFO Council, March of Dimes, and Clean Coast.
+Patton is passionate about economic and community development.
+He previously served in positions with the state advisory board for UGA’s Small Business Development Center, Chatham County Resource Protection Commission, Savannah Community Foundation, Metropolitan Savannah Rotary, Savannah CFO Council, March of Dimes and Clean Coast.
 He served as a non-lawyer member of the State Bar of Georgia Unlicensed Practice of Law Committee.
-He was named a Generation Next Rising Star by Savannah Magazine.
-He is a graduate of Leadership Savannah, Leadership Southeast Georgia, and Leadership Georgia.
-Patton earned a bachelor’s in Banking & Finance from The University of Georgia and an MBA from Georgia Southern University.
+He was named a Generation Next Rising Star by Savannah Magazine and is a graduate of Leadership Savannah, Leadership Southeast Georgia and Leadership Georgia.
+Patton earned a bachelor’s degree in Banking and Finance from The University of Georgia and an M.B.A. from Georgia Southern University.
 He resides in Savannah with his wife, Mary, and two daughters.

 Leia Dedic